-Eligibility Certificates Office in charge Time required for issuance Fee Remarks Current students Medical Certificate☆ S. I. S. Immediately (will take 3 days if issued at the office) ¥300 Only issued to students who undergo a regular health check-up or to students who submit a health certificate issued by a medical institution in which no abnormalities have been found in their diagnostic results for items designated by Meikai University Dental check-up results are not included in the Medical Certificate. nt stu Proof of student status☆ Immediately Immediately (the next dents Student discount certificate day if issued at the office) Up to 10 certificates can be issued annually.
+Eligibility Certificates Office in charge Time required for issuance Fee Remarks Current Medical Certificate☆ (will take 3 days if issued at the office) Immediately (will take 3 days if issued at the office) ¥300 Only issued to students who undergo a regular health check-up or to students who submit a health certificate issued by a medical institution in which no abnormalities have been found in their diagnostic results for items designated by Meikai University Dental check-up results are not included in the Medical Certificate. nt stu Proof of student status☆ Immediately students Student discount certificate day if issued at the office) Up to 10 certificates can be issued annually.
 A certificate is effective for three months after issuance.
 Certificate for the purchase of student commuter passes Student Support Services Section Immediately No fees required Only issued when the student ID card alone is not sufficient to buy a student commuter pass.

-Note: Certificates marked with ☆ can be issued in English at the Student Support Services Section on a request basis.
-(Time required for issuance: A proof of student status can be issued on the next day; a medical certificate can be issued in seven days)
+- Notes: 1.
+Certificates marked with ☆ can be issued in English at the Student Support Services Section on a request basis.
+(Time required for issuance: A proof of student status can be issued on the next day; a medical certificate can be issued in seven days) - 2.
+The above certificates are issued in principle at S.I.S. or the counter.
+Except for special circumstances, they cannot be sent by mail. - 3.
+Certificates applied for at the counter will be stored for up to three months from the date of application.
+Any certificates that are past this deadline will be discarded.
+In this case, the certificate issuance fee will not be refunded.